 Rhode Island School of Design seeks to permit Unmanned Aerial Vehicles (UAV) to be utilized productively in a manner that fully meets institutional, legal, public safety, and ethical responsibilities, while ensuring compliance with all federal regulations.

-UAV – Any device which is an aircraft with no pilot on board.
-UAV’s can be remote-controlled aircraft (e.g., flown by a pilot at a ground control station) or can fly autonomously based on pre-programmed flight plans or more comples dynamic automation systems (often referred to as a drone)
+UAV – Any device which is an aircraft that is not equipped to carry human operators.
+UAVs can be remote-controlled aircraft (e.g., flown by a pilot at a ground control station) or can fly autonomously based on pre-programmed flight plans or more complex dynamic automation systems (often referred to as a drone)

 UAS -- Unmanned Air/Aircraft System